directus/directus/docs/getting-started/quickstart.md

 # Quickstart Guide

-> This quickstart guide is designed to get you up and running with a Directus Project in a snap.
+> This quickstart guide is designed to get you up and running with a Directus Project in a few minutes.
 Along the way, you will
-> better understand what Directus is, setup your Directus Cloud Account, get a _hands-on introduction_ to the App and
+> better understand what Directus is, setup your Directus project locally or with Directus Cloud, and get a_hands-on introduction to the App and
-> API, and find more resources to deep-dive into.
+> API.

 ## 1. Create a Project